programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 There are solutions to this problem, but none are ideal; some work better with some distributions of data than others.
 Mapmakers may need to experiment to see what map works best for a given set of data.

 ## Solution #1: Fisher-Jenks algorithm
-Folium allows users to pass a parameter to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is unevenly distributed."
+Folium allows users specify a parameter (`use_jenks = True`) to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is unevenly distributed."

-Because the [jenkspy](https://pypi.org/project/jenkspy/) library is not part of Colab's standard collection of libraries, it must be installed with the **pip** command.
+To use this parameter, Folium relies on the [jenkspy](https://pypi.org/project/jenkspy/) library.
+Because it is not part of Colab's standard collection of libraries, `jenkspy` must be installed with the **pip** command.

+> Installing a library in this way makes it available immediately.
+But unlike installing a library on your local computer -- where it remains available until uninstalled -- Colab will erase it from session to session.
+So each time a user wants to use a library that is not part of Colab's standard set of libraries, it will need to be installed again.

-> If you are using Colab, here's how to install a missing library.
-Colab, following the Jupyter notebook convention, allows users to issue terminal commands by prefixing the command with an exclaimation point.
+> Colab (following the Jupyter notebook convention) allows users to issue terminal commands by prefixing the command with an exclaimation point.
 The next code block shows how to install the jenksby library in Colab using the `pip` command.

 ```python
 ! pip install jenkspy
 ```

-Now that the `jenkspy` library is installed, you can pass the `use_jenks` parameter to Folium and redraw our map.
+Now that the `jenkspy` library is installed, you can pass the `use_jenks` parameter to Folium and redraw the map.

 ```python
 baseMap = initMap()